awsdocs/amazon-pinpoint-developer-guide/doc-source/audience-data-export.md

 Before you can export endpoints, you need the following resources in your AWS account:
 + An Amazon S3 bucket\.
 To create a bucket, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
 + An AWS Identity and Access Management \(IAM\) role that grants Amazon Pinpoint write permissions for your Amazon S3 bucket\.
-To create the role, see [IAM Role for Exporting Endpoints or Segments](permissions-export-endpoints.md)\.
+To create the role, see [IAM Role for Exporting Endpoints or SegmentsExporting Endpoints or Segments](permissions-export-endpoints.md)\.

 ## Examples<a name="audience-data-export-examples"></a>